octa-acostamonti/NutriAPI/LOG.md

 25/04/2023

 I added a jupyernotebook file where im conducting some analysis on the results im getting as in for now, and where Im conducting some normalization of the data.

+28/4/2023

+Started learning about Selenium.
+Theres a dropdown menu on the Carrefour web page that doesnt let me excract with BS4 the data.
+I want to extract the name of the elements in the dropdown menu to then search them and extract each product name and its price.
+The product name will then be searched in the fatsecret.com web page, and then it will be added to the Pandas DataFrame and listed with its respective price.